-- All employees are trained on the scenarios addressed in the Comprehensive School Safety Plan - The Sheriff's Department and city workers are called periodically to observe the traffic patterns during arrival and dismissal in order to ensure that drivers are obeying traffic laws.

-- The Safety Committee meets regularly to review all safety and security procedures and make any necessary recommendations and changes. - In order to ensure that students engage in safe behavior, the school instituted a positive behavior program. - Security has been increased by making the campus a closed campus with the gate enclosure. - The Safety Committee will conduct annual inventory of emergency equipment and replace as needed. - The site instituted a safer system for parents driving into the MPR parking lot 'valet' at arrival and dismissal. - Ongoing assessments of the campus are conducted by the lead custodian, cafeteria personnel, and other staff and reported to the principal. - The staff is trained each school year on child abuse reporting procedures.
+- All employees are trained on the scenarios addressed in the Comprehensive School Safety Plan - The Sheriff's Department is called periodically to observe the traffic patterns during arrival and dismissal in order to ensure that drivers are obeying traffic laws - In order to ensure that students engage in safe behavior, the school will continue to implement consistent expectations to all students and staff. - Ongoing assessments of the campus are conducted by the lead custodian, cafeteria personnel, and other staff and reported to the principal - The staff is trained each school year on child abuse reporting procedures; Stop the Bleed training and all other safety trainings.